Halloween at Disney Springs Fall into Magic Sign

 | | |

-The Halloween festivities at Walt Disney World (WDW) start early, kicking off in August and running into early November.
-While there are ticketed events like Mickey’s Not-So-Scary Halloween Party and Halloween character dining at Disney’s Hollywood Studios, there are also plenty of ways to check out Halloween at WDW that don’t cost extra.
+The Halloween festivities at Walt Disney World kick off on August 19, running into November 4, 2025.
+While there are ticketed events like Mickey’s Not-So-Scary Halloween Party and Halloween character dining at Disney’s Hollywood Studios, there are also plenty of budget-friendly ways to check out Halloween at Walt Disney World.

 From Halloween decorations to spooky treats, here’s everything parents need to know about how to celebrate Halloween at WDW.